varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### Customize the rating icon size

-Customize the size of the rating icon by setting the `size` property
+Set the size of the rating icon through the `size` attribute

 ```html
 <var-rate v-model="score" :size="14"/>